demestav/django-admin-edit-lock/README.md

 - Extending the lock expiry time through AJAX call
 - Optionally set a limit to how much the lock can be extended

-## Credits
+## Acknowledgements
 This project is inspired by https://github.com/jonasundderwolf/django-admin-locking .
 This project differentiates by utilizing the Django permissions to decide whether a user can edit or not.
-Further, this project uses the messages middleware is used to notify the users of the lock status.
+Further, this project uses the messages middleware to notify the users of the lock status.